June 21, 1907

 Bob Becker appointed President.

-Black River Country Bank is celebrating 109 years.
-Current assets are $74,600,000 with 2 Bank locations, Black River Falls and Melrose, and 23 Bank employees.
+Black River Country Bank celebrated 109 years.
+Assets were $74,600,000 with 2 Bank locations, Black River Falls and Melrose, and 23 Bank employees.